attogram/router/README.md

 RewriteRule ^ index.php [L]
 ```

 Create your `index.php`.
-And example:
+For example:
 ```php
 use Attogram\Router\Router;